sjackman/10xgenomics-slides/10xgenomics-slides.md

 ## Publications

-- Five first-author (or joint) papers
+- Five first-author (or joint) papers published \
+  and one manuscript submitted
 - One paper each year from 2015 through 2019
-- One first-author manuscript submitted \
-  (Sitka spruce mitochondrion)
 - Collaborated on 32 papers since 2009
 - 28 papers with at least 10 citations
 - ABySS has been cited over 2,700 times!